neil7057/pjl_host_system/README.md

         -   Registered users can add, and (edit and delete their own) reviews.

     -   Be able to change and/or recover my password
-        -   Registered users can reset their password at Login or change thier password via their profile information page accessible from the Account menu.
+        -   Registered users can reset their password at Login or change their password via their profile information page accessible from the Account menu.

-    -   Make purchase with my delivery info always filled in
+    -   Make purchases with my delivery info always filled in
-        -   Registerd users can save their checkout address details for future purchase and these will be automatically populated in future order checkout.
+        -   Registered users can save their checkout address details for future purchase and these will be automatically populated in future order checkout.

     -   Message an administrator
         -   Users can message an admin from a link on the footer of every page